Focus on you

 No taxes on contributions to your HSA

-means you’re reducing your annual taxable income.
+which means you’re reducing your annual taxable income.

 No taxes on earnings